NicMcPhee/refactor-rustlings-try-from-into/README.md

 ```

 Now the length check ensures that all the slice accesses (where we define
-`red`, `green`, and `blue`) will be legal, and from there forward it's
+`red`, `green`, and `blue`) will be legal.
+From there forward it's
-_exactly_ the same as the previous two implementations (causing the
+_exactly_ the same as the previous two implementations, causing the
-refactoring opportunity warning bell to go "Ding , Ding, Ding!" _very_ loudly).
+refactoring opportunity warning bell to go "Ding , Ding, Ding!"
+_very_ loudly.
 So let's do some refactoring!

 ## Let's refactor this puppy